jsenv/assert/docs/usage.md

 This part contains a few recommendations on how to write tests using _@jsenv/assert_.
 These guidelines should help to write consistent tests and see how _@jsenv/assert_ is meant to be used.

-First let's talk shortly about the AAA pattern, then several partical examples.
+After an introduction on the AAA pattern, several practical examples are shown.

 ### The AAA pattern